ishwara24/Team-Pookies-HACKTU6.0/README.md

 ---

-## ⚠️ Note
-Due to post-hackathon cleanup and environment setup limitations, the full application may not run end-to-end at the moment.
-The repo showcases our logic and UI integration.
-A demo version is in progress.

----

 ## 📬 Want to collaborate or see the demo?
 Let’s connect!
-Reach out on [LinkedIn/email].
+Reach out on www.linkedin.com/in/ishwara-sinha.